 Webster’s Dictionary states that the term battle “denotes a conflict between armed forces in a war and implies a large-scale prolonged contest over a particular area.”
 Webster also says that a battle refers to “a fight, esp. a large-scale engagement.”

 Thus, a battle involves combat (i.e., armed fighting) and, therefore, it is more than just a confrontation (i.e., a face-to-face meeting) between hostile factions.
-So, when we use the term battle, we are referring to actual combat.
-In contrast, when we use the term confrontation, we mean a meeting between hostile factions that does not involve actual combat.
+When we use the term battle in this article, we are referring to combat.
+In contrast, when we use the term confrontation, we mean a meeting between hostile factions that does not involve combat.

 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible.]

 Subsequently in the 16th chapter of Revelation, there is no mention of a battle, nor is there mention of a battle in the 17th or 18th chapter.
-In the 19th chapter, verses 19-21a mention only what we regard as a confrontation, because the description in this scripture of what will occur does not seem to indicate that there will be an actual battle.
-This scripture states,
+And, in the 19th chapter, verses 19-21a indicate only that there will be a confrontation, not an actual battle.
+These verses state,

 And I saw the beast, the kings of the earth, and their armies, gathered together to make war against Him who sat on the horse and against His army.
 Then the beast was captured, and with him the false prophet who worked signs in his presence, by which he deceived those who received the mark of the beast and those who worshiped his image.
 These two were cast alive into the lake of fire burning with brimstone.
 And the rest were killed with the sword which proceeded from the mouth of Him who sat on the horse.

-Note that with the exception of the false prophet and the beast (who is generally believed to be the Antichrist), everyone who is “gathered together to make war against Him who sat on the horse [Jesus Christ] and against His army” will be killed “with the sword which proceeded from the mouth of Him who sat on the horse.”
-In other words, by supernatural means, Jesus Christ alone will destroy the entire opposing army.
-There is no indication that there will be combat between the two armies and, therefore, there is no actual battle.
+With the exception of the false prophet and the beast (who is generally believed to be the Antichrist), everyone who is “gathered together to make war against Him who sat on the [white] horse and against His army” will be killed “with the sword which proceeded from the mouth of Him who sat on the horse.”
+(Verses 11-13 make it sufficiently clear that the rider on the white horse is Jesus Christ.)
+Thus, by supernatural means, Jesus Christ alone will destroy the entire opposing army.
+There is no indication in chapter 19 that there will be combat between the two armies and, therefore, there is no actual battle.

 The final confrontation between the forces of good and evil is subsequently recorded in Revelation 20:7-10a, which says,